Opioid Triangle Georgia

 In addition to the MAT, it is essential that intensive talk therapy, both individual and group sessions, be included in the treatment process.
 Often during psychotherapy, significant insights emerge that may be factors contributing to the addiction.
 Group sessions provide peer support, as do recovery group meetings, such as NA or a non-12 step format.

-The Treatment Specialist Can Locate Treatment Programs for Opioid Addiction
+Receiving Medical Treatment Programs for Opioid Addiction